shoefer/shoefer.github.io/_posts/2015-07-20-functions.markdown

 f<sub>a</sub>(<b>Image</b>)</b> = f(<b>Image</b><sub>1</sub>, <b>Image</b><sub>2</sub>, <b>Image</b><sub>3</sub>)</b> = 2*<b>Image</b><sub>1</sub> + 5*<b>Image</b><sub>2</sub> - 1* <b>Image</b><sub>3</sub>
 </div>

 What does this function do?
 With the little subscript we denote the individual dimensions of the input image.
 The function therefore computes the sum of the individual dimensions of the input vector, each dimension multiplied with some number.
-These numbers are usually called *parameters* of a function.
+These numbers (here 2, 5 and -1) are called the *parameters* of a function.
 The result for this function applied to the example vector above is:

 <div class="pseudoformula">
 f<sub>a</sub>(<b>Image</b>)</b> = 2*0.909 + 5*1.0 - 0.86 = 5.958
 </div>

 At first sight this function does not really seem to make much sense.
-We should we sum up pixel values of image?
+Why should we sum up pixel values of an image?
 For example, it allows us draw some conclusions on whether the image is rather dark (low value of f<sub>a</sub>) or light (high value); and the different parameters of f<sub>a</sub> allow us to emphasize certain regions of the image more than others.
 We will see later that this is actually very useful for recognizing things on images.
 <!--
 But wait a second: we have as many parameters (2, 5 and 1) as input dimensions.
 This means, if the input data is an image, the parameters are in principle also an image!
 If you now think of input that are real 945-dimensional images, the parameters of the function can be used to "weigh" certain areas of the images higher.
 If you don't quite see this now, don't worry, we will talk about this later.